Flagsmith/flagsmith-docs/docs/quickstart.md

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_3.png"/></div>

-Flags can either a `Boolean` value, a `String` value, or a combination of both.
+Flags within Flagsmith are a combination of both: A Boolean value - the `Flag State` and then optionally: A String/Integer/Float value - the `Flag Value`.
 For now, we're just going to use the `Boolean` value of the flag to control whether the button shows.
 Let's go ahead and create a flag called `show_demo_button`.
 We're going to leave it as Disabled by default:

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_4.png"/></div>